carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `control` (_[carla.WalkerBoneControl](#carla.WalkerBoneControl)_)
 - <a name="carla.Walker.get_control"></a>**<font color="#7fb800">get_control</font>**(<font color="#00a6ed">**self**</font>)
 The client returns the control applied to this walker during last tick.
+The method does not call the simulator.
     - **Return:** _[carla.WalkerControl](#carla.WalkerControl)_
 - <a name="carla.Walker.__str__"></a>**<font color="#7fb800">\__str__</font>**(<font color="#00a6ed">**self**</font>)
     - **Return:** _str_